 You must be 18 years of age or over at the time of applying.
 There is no upper age limit for applying to join the MDP.

-All applicants, excluding applicants from Northern Ireland, must visit the Your driving licence information page and enter the following information:
+All applicants, excluding applicants from Northern Ireland, must provide a summary of their driving record.
+To obtain this visit the Your driving licence information page and enter the following information:

 - Driving Licence number

 A) Select ‘View now’, then print (3 tabs): Your details; Vehicles you can drive and Penalties and Disqualification pages

 B) Select ‘Share your licence information’.
 Select ‘View, Print or save your licence information’ – this will produce a licence summary which can be saved and submitted with your application form.

 For applicants from Northern Ireland: send a copy of your paper counterpart licence with your application form.

 If you’re joining as a new recruit, you must have a Level 2 qualification in English and Maths.
 Examples of this include:

 - GCSE Grade C/Level 4 or above

 - Scottish Qualifications accepted: SCQF Level 5, Intermediate 2 at level 5 or Standard Grade (with credit) – achieved at the correct grading